 This isn’t a ride, but an amusing show.
 It runs all day, and during the show, you’ll be treated to jokes in the Monsters Inc style.
 It’s a nice place to get out of the sun and rest your feet, and the show is really funny.
 This has consistently been one of my kids’ favorite attractions.

 Fantasyland is probably the most popular of the lands at Magic Kingdom, and includes many of the most iconic Disney Magic Kingdom rides.

 Peter Pan’s Flight

 This, surprisingly, is one of the most popular Magic Kingdom rides.
 It offers FastPass, and the lines can get very long.
 In this dark ride, you’ll board a ride vehicle and travel through the story of Peter Pan.
 It’s best for younger kids, because older kids won’t want to wait in the lines for this mild ride.
 But younger kids absolutely love it.

 it’s a small world

 This mild roller coaster in the new Fantasyland section of the park is the perfect first coaster for younger ones.
+It’s definitely the easiest of the Magic Kingdom roller coasters.
 We started with this one and moved up to the larger coasters.
 Visit early to avoid the lines.